arnaudstiegler/back-office-llm-bench/README.md

 - ~~Retrieve the same output as pipeline with a normal generate (to handle jsonformer)~~
 - ~~Add batching to the pipeline~~
 - ~~Test out the pipeline stuff with OpenOrca~~
-- Create a metric class to count recovered json and correct answer
+- ~~Create a metric class to count recovered json and correct answer~~
-- Find easier dataset than OpenMAth
+- ~~Find easier dataset than OpenMAth~~
+- Create prompt etc... for the Kleister NDA dataset
+- Eval on Kleister NDA
+- Fix the generation length to prevent OOMs
+- Try DSPy to generate samples
+- Make sure adding an example to the prompt doesn't mess up the prediction

 ## Goals